 Content is provided by Baylor University (the page link is a blog post from their graduate degree offerings) with helpful links for engaging K-12 students in action projects in their communities to address why the issue exists in the first place.
 Additional resources are located at the bottom of the page, along with helpful, free content.

 Sponsored by the Council for Economic Education, FFFL "is a comprehensive personal finance curriculum for K-12 students that teaches students how to make thoughtful, well-informed decisions about important aspects of personal finance, such as earning income, spending, saving, borrowing, investing, and managing money."
 Materials are free and include parent information in both English and Spanish.

 Founded in 2009 by former Supreme Court Justice, Sandra Day O'Conner, "iCivics prepares young Americans to become knowledgeable, engaged 21st century citizens by creating free and innovative educational materials" that focus on student learning about governance in the United States.

 Provides links to the Smithsonian's various museums with tours and slide shows of selected exhibits.
 Click on the Learn and Explore tab at the top and select Educators and Kids to be directed to education-related content.

-The Southern Poverty Law Center's Teaching Tolerance materials are free to educators.
+The Southern Poverty Law Center's Learning for Justice (previously Teaching Tolerance) materials are free to educators.
 Since 2002, have sponsored National Mix It Up at Lunch Day to help students explore the issues of social boundaries.